DataFire/Integrations/integrations/generated/amazonaws_ecs/README.md

   * taskArns [StringList](#stringlist)

 ### LoadBalancer
-* LoadBalancer `object`: Details on a load balancer that is used with a service.
+* LoadBalancer `object`: <p>Details on a load balancer that is used with a service.</p> <p>Services with tasks that use the <code>awsvpc</code> network mode (for example, those with the Fargate launch type) only support Application Load Balancers and Network Load Balancers; Classic Load Balancers are not supported.
+Also, when you create any target groups for these services, you must choose <code>ip</code> as the target type, not <code>instance</code>, because tasks that use the <code>awsvpc</code> network mode are associated with an elastic network interface, not an Amazon EC2 instance.</p>
   * containerName [String](#string)
   * containerPort [BoxedInteger](#boxedinteger)
   * loadBalancerName [String](#string)